GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         By default `NONE`.

 <a id="pluginCodeOwnersMaxPathsInChangeMessages">plugin.@PLUGIN@.maxPathsInChangeMessages</a>
+:       The @PLUGIN@ plugin lists owned paths in change messages when:
+        \
-:       When a user votes on the [code owners
+        1. A code owner votes on the [code owners label](#pluginCodeOwnersRequiredApproval):\
-        label](#pluginCodeOwnersRequiredApproval) the paths that are affected by the vote are listed in the change message that is posted when the vote is applied.\
+        The paths that are affected by the vote are listed in the change message that is posted when the vote is applied.\
+        \
+        2. A code owner is added as reviewer:\
+        The paths that are owned by the reviewer are posted as a change message.\
+        \
         This configuration parameter controls the maximum number of paths that are included in change messages.
 This is to prevent that the change messages become too big for large changes that touch many files.\
-        Setting the value to `0` disables including affected paths into change messages.\
+        Setting the value to `0` disables including owned paths into change messages.\
         Can be overridden per project by setting [codeOwners.maxPathsInChangeMessages](#codeOwnersMaxPathsInChangeMessages)